SAP-samples/sap-btp-ai-best-practices/best-practices/generative-ai/document-grounding/python/README.md

 └── requirements.txt
 ```

-The Document Grounding service provides out-of-the-box support for different document respostories.
-The notebooks demonstrate various methods to use the service with corresponding source data repositories.
+The Document Grounding service provides out-of-the-box support for different document repositories.
+The notebooks demonstrate various methods for using the service with corresponding source data repositories.
 * AWS S3
 * SAP WorkZone
 * SAP Document Management Service